 - locally foraged and harvested food whenever possible

-- educate and inform guests about polar bears and their environment
+- educating and informing guests about polar bears and their environment

 Will our efforts make a difference?
 Will yours?
 We think they will, which is why we’ve been practicing the above ever since we began hosting guests in the Arctic.
 It’s part of our lifestyle now.

 Polar bears are magnificent animals.
 They have helped us for most of our working lives, in one of the most pristine and untouched places on the planet.
-The very least we can do is be kind to the earth by reducing our carbon footprint and minimizing our impact on the environment.
+The very least we can do is be kind to the earth by minimizing our impact on the environment.
 That’s not only good for the polar bears.